Design Systems · Cross-functional

 Every token decision was made with the acquisition in mind.
 We knew we'd eventually need to converge with our parent company's design system — but we didn't know when, or on what terms.
 So I mapped our primitives against theirs from the start, flagging where we'd aligned and where we'd diverge.
 Parent company alignment now has a clear path.
 The work is ongoing — and that's the point.

-Framing debt as business risk.
-Keeping momentum with no immediate payoff.
-Making decisions without full information.
-The button that broke the plan was the best thing that could have happened — it meant we fixed the actual problem, not the symptom.
+Framing debt as business risk got the room onside.
+Keeping momentum with no immediate payoff was the harder part.
+And the button that broke the plan was the best thing that could have happened — it meant we fixed the actual problem, not the symptom.